12

 – Matt

-Dec 27, 2016 at 12:15
+Commented Dec 27, 2016 at 12:15

 • Thanks, @Matt.
 That's significantly different than the problem report but makes much more sense.
 I was interpreting Bhargav Rao's report to mean that a bunch of users flags were displayed on one page.
 Anyway, I'll add code to check the page against the logged-in user in a day or two (I'm revamping my computer systems at the moment).
 If you beat me to it with a PR, that's good too.
-Dec 27, 2016 at 19:00
+Commented Dec 27, 2016 at 19:00

 • @BhargavRao, try the new version.
 Also, please clean up the comment on the question as it is now redundant.
-Jan 20, 2017 at 22:35
+Commented Jan 20, 2017 at 22:35

 • 1

 @Brock, Looks like we no longer see the box for other users.
-Thanks. :) Jan 21, 2017 at 17:47
+Thanks. :) Commented Jan 21, 2017 at 17:47

 • @BhargavRao, It's been a while but try the recent update (if you are still using this script).
-Apr 6, 2019 at 14:57
+Commented Apr 6, 2019 at 14:57

 The stats and the colored table has odd contrast in dark mode: